joelouthan/theologic.us/content/posts/study-romans/2021-01-31-study-romans-intro.md

 This might be audacious of me but I want to release recordings every evening in time for the following day's study.
 That means I have tons of writing and recording to get ahead of time.
 And then, only by God's good grace, continuously go forward.

-Join me in what I call, "Paul's Biblical Systematic Theology based on the Ministry of Jesus Christ".
+Join me in studying Romans or what I call the Epistle, "Paul's Biblical Systematic Theology based on the Ministry of Jesus Christ".

+## The Bonuses

+Not promising these are a regular basis, but from time to time, I will release bonus episodes.

+Topics include:

+* Writing
+* Books
+* Movies
+* Video Games
+* Enneagram
+* Church
+* Traveling

+... and so much more.
+(These episodes might not have an accompanying transcript aka blog post.
+But it makes more sense for me to have a video connected with it.)